Why Don’t People Like Me?

 Feeling isolated due to emotions arising out of social anxiety?

 Those who feel anxiety about friends not liking them are not alone.
-Social anxiety is the third largest mental health disorder in the world.
-This common disorder causes fear and anxiety before or during social situations like talking to new people, maintaining friendships, speaking in public, answering questions in class, talking on the phone, dating, and even eating in public.
+Social anxiety is the third-largest mental health disorder in the world.
+This common disorder causes fear and anxiety before or during social situations like talking to new people, maintaining friendships, public speaking, answering questions in class, talking on the phone, dating, and even eating in public.

 However, you don’t have to be in a public social situation for your anxiety to flare or to experience worry.
 In fact, you can feel anxious just by thinking about scenarios or a moment that makes you uncomfortable.
 For example, you might trigger an anxiety attack by wondering if your friends like you, or if your relatives are talking negatively about you, or you may dissect text messages or a conversation as a sign someone may hate you.
 As a result of these worries, you may not trust your friends in the future, and this cycle of fear and mistrust can perpetuate your anxiety.